 Estimate your calorie needs either by consulting a nutrition professional or by using an online calculator.
 Then subtract 500 to 1,000 calories to get a calorie intake that will allow you to lose weight.
 If you cut 500 calories daily, you'll lose 1 pound a week; cut 1,000 and you'll lose 2.

-Just make sure your new calorie deficit doesn't take your calorie intake too low -- men shouldn't go below 1,800 calories daily, and women shouldn't eat fewer than 1,200, according to the McKinley Health Center.
+Just make sure your new calorie deficit doesn't take your calorie intake too low: Men shouldn't go below 1,500 calories daily, and women shouldn't eat fewer than 1,200, according to Harvard Health Publishing.
+(Some sources say that men shouldn't eat less than 1,800 calories daily.)
 Anything less than that and you face a higher risk of nutrient deficiencies, and your body might go into "starvation mode" and lower your metabolism to hold on to fat.

-Go for unsaturated fats -- like those found in fatty fish, seeds and nuts -- instead of saturated fats found in red meat and processed foods to lose fat, recommends Harvard.
-Making this substitution will mean you'll have to avoid calorie-laden fast and processed foods, which will make it easier to meet your calorie goals.
+Go for unsaturated fats — like those found in fatty fish, seeds and nuts — instead of saturated fats found in red meat and processed foods to lose fat, recommends Harvard.
+Making this substitution means you'll have to avoid calorie-laden fast and processed foods, which will make it easier to meet your calorie goals.

 Add Fruits and Veggies